cblanquera/intime/README.md

 # SPEC: ERC777 In Time Token

-An ERC777 compliant token that automatically burns by the minute.
-Inspired by the movie [In Time](https://www.youtube.com/watch?v=6zB6wZKEObc).
-The token has the following concepts.

-## Token Relative to Time Now

-A wallet **MIN** balance is relative to the time now, meaning tokens get burned by the minute.

- - For example if you just got minted tokens held them for a year and did nothing else, you will have zero **MIN** in the end.
- - For example if you received 25**MIN**, 25 minutes later you will have zero **MIN**.

-## Trading

-Tokens can be freely traded with any ethereum compliant wallet holders.
+An ERC777 compliant In Time implementation of the burning token protocol that automatically burns by the minute.
+Tokens can be freely traded with any ERC20 compliant wallet holders.
-Exchanges that trade **MIN** would need to comply with the subtraction of tokens per minute or the contract will error when transferring if the balances are not the same.

 # SPEC: ERC721 Moments

-An ERC721 compliant Non-Fungible Token that allows you to own a piece of time.
+An ERC721 compliant Non-Fungible Token that allows you to literally own a piece of time.